- Wrist pain and hypermobility - 24 September 2024

 Every decade seems to come with its own fads, and one that seems to pop up regularly is the topic of grounding and fibromyalgia.
-The problem, however, is that most of the claims surrounding grounding, often known simply as earthing, massively overreach in terms of the evidence that support them.
+The problem, however, is that most of the claims surrounding grounding, often known simply as earthing, massively overreach in terms of the evidence that supports them.
 The same was true for the core stability fad, the fascia fad, and the crystal fad (I really miss the 90’s).

 I fully stand by anyone to continue doing absolutely anything that helps with chronic pain conditions like fibromyalgia.
 If something helps you to live a better life then 100% continue to do so, if it’s safe.
 Many people find that crystals help to ease their pain, despite no evidence that they do anything other than lighten your wallet.
 But, if some people do find that they help, then I say what’s the harm, if it helps you, then it helps you.